meyer-nils/torch-fem/README.md

 **Simple topology optimization of a MBB beam:** You can switch between analytical sensitivities and autograd sensitivities.

 <img src="doc/topopt_3d.png" width="400"></br>
-**Simple topology optimization of a 3D beam:** The model is exported to Paraview for visualization.
+**3D topology optimization of a jet engine bracket:** The model is exported to Paraview for visualization.

 <img src="doc/fillet_shape_optimization.png" width="400"></br>
 **Simple shape optimization of a fillet:** The shape is morphed with shape basis vectors and MMA + autograd is used to minimize the maximum stress.